Make-School-Courses/QL-1.1-Quantitative-Reasoning/README.md

 ## Evaluation
 To pass this course you must meet the following requirements:

-- Complete all required assignments in the gradescope.
+- Complete all required assignments.

-- Pass the final summative assessment detailed in the gradescope.
+- Pass the final summative assessment.
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences